 Energy is expensive.
 In fact, it’s one of the biggest household expenses for American consumers.
-According to the U.S. Department of Energy, the average U.S. family spends at least $2,000 per year on utilities, with heating and cooling of spaces alone accounting for more than half the bill.
-In 2019, the average consumer spent another $2,094 on motor fuel and oil.
-This year, many Americans can expect their home energy costs to go up, considering the widespread closures of businesses and public places that took place due to the COVID-19 pandemic.
-Residential electricity use has increased during the pandemic.
+The average U.S. family spends at least $2,000 per year on utilities, according to the U.S. Department of Energy, with heating and cooling of spaces alone accounting for about half the bill.
+In 2022, the average consumer spent another $3,120 on motor fuel and oil.

 Main Findings